Since its inception, 4-H has emphasized the importance of young people as engaged, well-informed citizens.

 4-H members learn civic engagement by engaging with the community and building relationships with youth and adults from diverse backgrounds.

 Target audience: Intermediate (ages 11–13) and Senior (ages 14–18) levels; adaptable for Junior (ages 8–10).

-- Learn what citizenship is and why it's important to be involved in your community
+- Learn what civic engagement is and why it's important to be involved in your community

 - "Public" vs. "private" - what is the difference?